groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-amazon-s3-storage.md

 url: annotation/net/load-document-from-amazon-s3-storage
 title: Load document from Amazon S3 Storage
 weight: 5
-description: This article explains how to load PDF, Word, Excel, PowerPoint documents from Amazon S3 storage when using GroupDocs.Annotation for .NET.
+description: "This article explains how to load PDF, Word, Excel, PowerPoint documents from Amazon S3 storage when using GroupDocs.Annotation for .NET."
 keywords: Load document from URL, Load document from Amazon S3 storage GroupDocs.Annotation
 productName: GroupDocs.Annotation for .NET
 hideChildren: False